r-devel/rcheckserver/readme.md

 docker run --rm -it cran/debian R -e 'install.packages("sf")'
 ```

-The CRAN team always uses the [Debian testing](https://packages.debian.org/testing/) branch.
-This repository also provides an alternative based on the latest Ubuntu (LTS) server with R backports from the [ppa:marutter/rrutter](https://launchpad.net/~marutter/+archive/ubuntu/rrutter).
+The CRAN team always uses the [Debian testing](https://packages.debian.org/testing/) branch, which is also what our Debian images use.

+We also provides an alternative image based on the latest Ubuntu (LTS) server with R backports from [CRAN](https://cran.r-project.org/bin/linux/ubuntu/).
+This image is smaller and more stable.